polypoly-eu/polyPod/CONTRIBUTING.md

 abusive, harassing, or otherwise unacceptable behavior may be reported by contacting community@polypoly.coop.

-## Contributor agreement
+## Contributor agreement for external contributions

-If you wish to make a contribution, please send an email to community@polypoly.coop, and we will walk you through the process of signing our contributor license agreement.
+If you wish to make a contribution, please download, read and sign [contributor license agreement](https://polypoly.coop/en-de/contribute/cla/) and then email it to [`community@polypoly.coop`](mailto:community@polypoly.coop), which can also help if you have any doubt.
 We will make this process easier over time.

 ## Coding style